vishalchovatiya/CPP_Templates/Using const vs constexpr. Where to use what?.md

 |  18  ....                            |                                      |
 +--------------------------------------+--------------------------------------+
 ```
+- If you observe above code, you can see that when you catch result as `const` or `constexpr`, call to function `sum` is not there in assembly rather compiler will execute that function by it self & replace the result with function.
 By specifying `constexpr`, we suggest compiler to evaluate function `sum` at compiler time.
 - Rules:
 1. In C++ 11, a `constexpr` function should contain only one return statement.
 C++ 14 allows more than one statements.